-Below are four immutable reasons why I anticipate this “crash” (crash is perhaps a strong term lets call it severe pricing deflation) will happen, its only a question of when.
+Below are four immutable reasons why I anticipate this “crash” (crash is my euphemism for severe pricing deflation) will happen, its only a question of when.

 Reason #1: Property taxes & Demographics, aging baby boomers retiring and leaving expensive states

 If you live in NJ (or much of the northeast such as NY, Connecticut, Boston) , you may notice that a large percentage of the homeowners are likely folks 40+ and many of those are retirees, which makes sense…

 Those that are retirees (> 65+ ) are typically living on fixed incomes (social security, pensions, 401k or IRA distributions) , and that means that because of the heavy real estate tax burden (property tax rates well over 2.5% in many NJ counties) many are economically incentivized to sell and downsize to a more affordable area.
 Others may choose to relocate, downsize and stay local, others may, due to health concerns move in with family or long term care facilities and finally some may pass on leaving properties to their heirs or the banks.